 Just two blocks from the beach, the Seaside Carousel (inside the Carousel Mall) has been the town’s most colorful attraction for over 25 years.
 Seaside’s carousel features 24 full-sized carousel animals, reproductions of originals at the San Francisco Carousel Museum.
 Ride a traditional pony or select something a bit more whimsical like the huge rabbit, the pink ostrich, the reindeer, a cat with a fish or a seahorse, of course!

-Three unique shopping districts in Seaside offer an exciting variety of experiences for shoppers.
-With no sales tax, your visit to Seaside is also the perfect opportunity to take a little of the coast home with you.
-A walk through downtown Seaside will tempt you with dozens of specialty shops, galleries and boutiques with a distinctly coastal flair.
-At the center of downtown is the Seaside Carousel Mall with shops offering apparel, imports, collectibles, gifts, jewelry and candy, all surrounding a colorful old-fashioned carousel.
+With no sales tax, your visit to Seaside is the perfect opportunity to take a little of the Coast home with you.
+A walk through downtown will tempt you with dozens of specialty shops, galleries and boutiques with a distinctly coastal flair.
+At the center of downtown is the Seaside Carousel Mall with shops offering apparel, imports, collectibles, gifts, jewelry and candy, all surrounding an old-fashioned carousel.

 Learn more about some of the incredible birding locations at our Birding page.